Respiratory viruses: Wastewater monitoring dashboard: Technical notes

 We present COVID-19, flu and RSV wastewater viral load testing as a population-weighted 7-day rolling average.
 This is because high levels on a single day don’t show the broader trend.
 Our approach helps us to understand the overall trends while giving you better information to make your own health decisions.
 Generally, we test sites twice weekly.
 Exceptions are Alberton and Winnipeg which are tested 1 and 5 times per week, respectively.

-The EpiWeek signal is calculated by averaging all wastewater viral signals collected within that EpiWeek.
+We calculate the EpiWeek signal by averaging all wastewater viral signals from that EpiWeek.
 Wastewater signals are aggregated to the EpiWeek for all collection sites within the same region as these sites can have different sampling schedules.

-How the wastewater activity level index is calculated
+How we calculate the wastewater activity level index for respiratory viruses

 - High activity level means: